Fresh health insights

 How Digital Physical Therapy Improves Employee Retention

 Did you know that fear of pain can be more disabling than pain itself?
-Half of American adults suffer from musculoskeletal (MSK) pain, negatively impacting job satisfaction and quality of life.
-Pain makes it difficult to even show up to work.
+Chronic pain and employee turnover prevention are critically linked, but with the right MSK benefits coverage, employers can help their team members recover from pain to increase workplace productivity.
 Nearly 28% of people in the workplace will take leave for MSK pain over the course of a year.
 Patients who suffer the two most common conditions of low back and neck pain have an average return to work of 7 days.
+Overall, MSK conditions are responsible for 44 missed work days each year on average.

 How to evaluate and select the best digital MSK vendors